flant/pam_docker/README.md

 # Description
-pam_docker is a module for putting host's users inside Docker containers via PAM.
+pam_docker is an experimental module for putting host's users inside Docker containers via PAM.
 It is an easy way of providing SSH access to containers' users and simplifying a lot of other things.

+WARNING: pam_docker was mostly created for academic purposes, to get a better understanding how Docker actually works.

 Here you can find a brief documentation for its features and limitations as well as instructions on how to use it, install it (we have packages for Ubuntu/Debian & CentOS), build it from sources or try with minimal efforts (using Vagrant image).
 Enjoy!